ondemandenv/ondemandenv.github.io/articles/semantic-evolution-crisis-merge-hell-cultural.md

 layout: article
 title: "The Semantic Evolution Crisis: How Merge Hell Exposed the Collapse of Cultural Modeling"
 permalink: /articles/semantic-evolution-crisis-merge-hell-cultural/
-description: "The final investigation revealing how 'merge hell' symptoms expose a cultural crisis: the industry's lost capacity for semantic modeling and architectural thinking.
-From Zhuangzi's philosophy to LLM evolution paradigms, discover how ONDEMANDENV enables semantic species evolution."
+description: "A finale connecting 'merge hell' symptoms to the loss of semantic modeling and domain boundaries, with references from classical philosophy to modern systems.
+Background for why practical governance and evaluation matter."
 author: "Gary Yang"
 date: 2025-01-18
 featured: true
-keywords: ["semantic evolution", "cultural modeling", "Domain-Driven Design", "Zhuangzi philosophy", "Cook Ding", "bounded contexts", "LLM paradigm", "semantic species", "architectural thinking", "ONDEMANDENV"]
+keywords: ["semantic evolution", "cultural modeling", "Domain-Driven Design", "Zhuangzi", "Cook Ding", "bounded contexts", "LLM paradigm", "architectural thinking"]
 ---

 *The Fifth and Final Installment of the MERGE HELL SCANDAL SERIES*